rundsk/dsk/README.md

 - `description`: A single sentence that roughly describes the design component.
 - `keywords`: An array of terms that are searched in addition to `tags`.
 - `tags`: An array of tags to group related design components together.
-- `owners`: An array of email addresses of the document owners; see below.
+- `authors`: An array of email addresses of the document authors; see below.
 - `version`: A freeform version string.

-### Authors & Owners
+### Authors

-Each directory inside the tree may be _owned_ by one or multiple authors.
-To assign youreself, use the `owners` option in `index.json` the design configuration file.
+Each directory inside the tree may be _authored_ by one or multiple persons.
+To assign yourself, use the `authors` option in `index.json` the design configuration file.

-To enable automatic full names for each owner, create an `AUTHORS.txt` file inside the root of the design definitions tree.
+To enable automatic full names for each author, create an `AUTHORS.txt` file inside the root of the DDT.
 Each line of the file lists an author's full name and her/his email address in angle brackets.